piskvorky/gensim-data/README.md

 💡 When you use the Gensim download API, **all data will be stored in your `~/gensim-data` folder**.

-This repository stores the actual (large) data files as attachments in [github-releases](https://github.com/RaRe-Technologies/gensim-data/releases).
+This repository stores the actual (large) data files as attachments in its [releases](https://github.com/RaRe-Technologies/gensim-data/releases) on Github.

-💡 **Each dataset comes with its own license, which the users should study carefully before using the dataset!**
+🔴 **Each dataset comes with its own license, which the users should study carefully before using the dataset!**

 ## Quickstart